 Georgia is not the only state considering legislation this year dealing with abortions.

-Georgia lawmakers have sent Gov. Brian Kemp a bill that would ban most abortions once a doctor can detect a “heartbeat” in the womb — which supporters say happens around six weeks of pregnancy, before many women realize they are pregnant.
+Georgia Gov. Brian Kemp signed a bill that would ban most abortions once a doctor can detect a “heartbeat” in the womb — which supporters say happens around six weeks of pregnancy, before many women realize they are pregnant.
 Kemp has said he will sign the bill.

 Several other Southern states have either passed or are considering heartbeat bills.
 Here’s a look at the status of those bills: